mcngnt/ML-Arena/README.md

 ## Controls

 - Put mouse near an agent to see his stats
-- Use Space to stop drawing the fight and speed the programm
+- Use Space to stop drawing the fight and speed up the programm
 - Use S to show/hide the view rays

 ![](res/gen0.PNG)